Pacifica Foundation: Local station boards

-Internal conflicts, 2002–2009
+2002–2009

-Pacifica National News director Dan Coughlin was voted Interim Executive Director of the network in 2002 (the "Interim" was later dropped).
+Pacifica National News director Dan Coughlin (director) was voted Interim Executive Director of the network in 2002 (the "Interim" was later dropped).
 The years of internal legal battles and financial mismanagement had taken a toll.
 In 2005, Coughlin resigned, the network was still largely disorganized, and Pacifica reverted to operating with an interim executive director for most of the year.

 In January 2006, Pacifica hired Greg Guma as the next executive director of the Pacifica Foundation.
 By the end of the year, the Foundation had fully recovered its financial health and had launched two new national programs: Informativo Pacifica, a daily Spanish Language newscast, and From the Vault, a weekly program drawn from Pacifica's extensive audio archives.
 Pacifica also produced Informed Dissent, a ten-week series for the 2006 mid-term elections that drew from talent across the network.
 Guma left his post in September 2007.

 Pacifica's National Board unanimously chose former KPFA general manager Nicole Sawaya as the next executive director.
-Sawaya was among the staff members fired by the national board in 1999 amidst Pacifica's internal crisis.
+Sawaya had been among the staff members fired by the national board in 1999 amidst Pacifica's internal crisis.
 Sawaya began her tenure as executive director in mid-November 2007, but abruptly changed her mind two weeks later.
 Pacifica historian Matthew Lasar said she "found the level of internecine dysfunction at Pacifica overwhelming, and fled her job."
 The Pacifica National Board spent the next several months negotiating with her, and Sawaya resumed her job on March 5, 2008.
 She resigned effective September 30, citing "dysfunctional" governance and "shoddy and opaque" business practices that had plunged the organization into a financial crisis.

 Sawaya's departure was followed by major staff layoffs.
 In 2009, Pacifica Board chair Grace Aaron became interim executive director, former board member LaVarn Williams replaced Lonnie Hicks as chief financial officer, and the national office took control of WBAI in New York.
 Aaron appointed Williams acting GM of WBAI in May, and Hicks filed a lawsuit against the foundation alleging that he was dismissed because he is African American and a whistleblower.

-Internal conflicts, 2010–present

-WBAI's financial situation

-Talk show host Gary Null has probably raised more money for WBAI than any one person in its history.
-Null has had a show on WBAI since the 1980s.